TODAY’S ROCK PICKS

 things that caught my attention – the subtheory

-the subtheory turn media overload into tense, spoken-word protest rock
+the subtheory turn media overload into a wonderfully tense, spoken-word protest rock banger

-the subtheory use stripped-back delivery and tense production to make something that feels less like a polished slogan and more like a live thought forming in real time. distorted edges and shifting moods place the song somewhere between a late-night broadcast, protest soundtrack and stream-of-consciousness journal entry. angry, distracted and still paying attention, it holds onto something human beneath the overload.
+the subtheory use stripped-back delivery and tense production to make something that feels less like a polished slogan and more like a live thought forming in real time. distorted edges and shifting moods place the song somewhere between a late-night broadcast, protest soundtrack and stream-of-consciousness journal entry. angry, distracted and very difficult to resist, this is an important single that also has the appeal of sounding fantastic. more of this please, lads 🙂

 thank u for making this the subtheory 📡